Pentecostalism

 Back home, those events in Port Glasgow nevertheless caused great enthusiasm amongst Irving's followers (called 'Irvingians or Irvingites') and they adopted also the unprecedented 'Pre-Tribulational Rapture' doctrine (already developed since 1828 by Drummond, in a tract he called 'The Lord is at Hand'), which has since infiltrated the worldwide church tremendously.

 John Nelson Darby then played (another) decisive role in the formulation and propagation of this dispensational doctrine, which had its origin not only in Margaret MacDonald, but in parts also in the same Manuel Lacunza whose works Edward Irving had not only translated 4 years earlier, but now even used those at Albury as a guide to outline the conference sessions.
 In simple words for the layman - the false doctrine that followers of CHRISTOS will be raptured / whisked away -before- the Great Tribulation, did originate in between 1828-30 - primarily facilitated through the Albury Circle and Edward Irving and further developed by Darby thereafter.
-[1] [2] [3] [4] [5] [6] [7] [8] [9] [10] [11] [12] [13]
+Both Irving and Darby also popularized the idea of a Third Temple including the restoration of animal sacrifices, which stands in stark contrast to the entire New Testament!
+[1] [2] [3] [4] [5] [6] [7] [8] [9] [10] [11] [12] [13] [14]

 This new church, including other nearly simultaneously created locations, was mainly made up of Anglicans, Calvinists (Presbyterians), Methodists and also Roman Catholics, taught the real presence of CHRISTOS in the Eucharist (Consubstantiation), and endorsed the Apocrypha through Irving and Henry Drummond (main financier; leader until Irving was formally reordained as its chief pastor and 'Angel' in 1834 but would die that same year; apostle; active as lieutenant-colonel long before, during and after the church plant!!!; member of parliament; well known for his scathing attacks on political economists; author), and taught "the restoration of the prophetic gifts to the universal church".